VistA: Role in development of a national healthcare network

 The VistA electronic healthcare record has been widely credited for reforming the VA healthcare system, improving safety and efficiency substantially.
 The results have spurred a national impetus to adopt electronic medical records similar to VistA nationwide.

 A Clinical Data Repository (CDR) /Health Data Repository (HDR) (CHDR) allows interoperability between the DoD's Clinical Data Repository (CDR) & the VA's Health Data Repository (HDR).
-This is accomplished through the Bidirectonal Health Information Exchange (BHIE).
+This is accomplished through the Bidirectional Health Information Exchange (BHIE).
 Bidirectional real time exchange of pharmacy, allergy, demographic and laboratory data occurred in phase 1.
 Phase 2 involved additional drug–drug interaction and allergy checking.
 Initial deployment of the system was completed in March 2007 at the El Paso, Augusta, Pensacola, Puget Sound, Chicago, San Diego, and Las Vegas facilities.

 VistA has been interfaced with commercial off-the-shelf products.
 Standards and protocols used by VA are consistent with current industry standards and include HL7, DICOM, and other protocols.

 Tools for CCR/CCD support have been developed for VistA, allowing VistA to communicate with other EHRs using these standardized information exchange protocols.
 This includes the Mirth open source cross platform HL7 interface and NHIN Connect, the open source health information exchange adaptor.

 The VistA EHR has been used by the VA in combination with Telemedicine to provide surgical care to rural areas in Nebraska and Western Iowa over a 400000 sqmi area.